AyishathThasrifaMA/AI__POWERED_RFP_MNGMNT_SYTEM/README.md

 “Given proposals (JSON list), score each from 0–10 based on price, delivery, warranty, spec match; return scores and short reason.”

-# What I learned / changes due to AI tools
+#what i have learned or changed bcs of these tools
   - provide field examples and explicit formats.
 -Always validate numeric outputs (price/days) after model returns them.
 -Use simple fallback rules (e.g., if price not found, prompt user) to ensure safety.